 Advanced High Density PCB Design in Altium Designer

-HDI PCB design and manufacturing pushes electronics and circuit boards to their limits.
+HDI PCB design and manufacturing push electronics and circuit boards to their limits.
 As electronics become faster and more capable, they require greater functionality in a smaller package.
 From smartphones to smartwatches and other IoT devices, HDI design is slowly becoming the norm rather than the exception.
 Keeping up with new technology and design techniques means that designers need to rethink how they layout components, as well as design interconnects and vias in their boards.

 If you want to be successful with your next high-density PCB design project, you need the right design tools to help with routing and rules checking.
 Only Altium Designer integrates rules checking into your layout and routing tools, giving you a complete platform for advanced electronics design and much more.

 The only unified PCB design package with a full suite of CAD tools for high-density PCB design, layout, and routing on multilayer HDI boards.

 Modern electronics carry more components and functionality than ever before, and designers need to understand many of the finer points of high density interconnect (HDI) PCB design.
 It starts from a simple idea: reduce the size of traces, vias, component, and pads in order to fit more components into a smaller area.
 However, this requires changing the manufacturing process, and any HDI PCB needs to be manufacturable at scale.
 Here’s what goes into successful high-density PCB design and routing:

 Altium Designer gives you everything you need for success in these areas and much more.
 Here’s how you can be successful when designing your next HDI PCB and how you can prepare for circuit board manufacturing with HDI PCB processes.